Jimmy Batten: Career

 Batten won his next five fights before losing on points in May 1981 to Chris Christian.
 He then travelled to the United States, where he was based in Chicago for almost two years; There he had a series of fights starting with two easy wins before he was stopped in the first round in May 1982 by Mario Maldonado.
-He beat Jeff Madison in September before facing Roberto Durán in November 1982 at the Miami Orange Bowl; Durán took a unanimous decision, Batten taking him the distance despite suffering three broken ribs.
+He beat Jeff Madison in September before facing Roberto Durán in November of 1982 at the Miami Orange Bowl; Durán took a unanimous decision, Batten taking him the distance despite suffering three broken ribs.

 Batten returned to the UK where he beat future British champion Jimmy Cable in February 1983, before travelling to Durban in May to face South African champion Gregory Clark, losing on points.
 He returned to the US in August where he stopped journeyman William Page in the fifth round.
 Back in the UK he faced Prince Rodney in October 1983 for the British light middleweight title vacated by Herol Graham.
 Rodney stopped him in the sixth round, and Batten subsequently retired from boxing after tests indicated that he had brain damage.

 To deal with his brain damage he had speech therapy at drama school and went on to work as an actor, having several small roles in the 1980s and 1990s, appearing in television series such as The Bill and The Detectives, and films such as Tank Malling (1989), The Krays (1990), Riff-Raff (1991) and Ladybird, Ladybird (1994).
 He worked as a stand-up comedian and briefly as a doorman and spent three months in prison after an altercation with three customers.
 He worked as a boxing trainer and later made a career as a karaoke host and singer.

+In 2017 Jimmy Batten published his biography.
+Written by V.R.Bennett.